vamsi-bellam/vamsi-bellam/README.md

 ## 🎓 About Me

-I am a computer science and engineering graduate student at the University at Buffalo. **I am actively looking for Full-time opportunities starting May 2025.
-If you are looking for someone, Please reach out to me on [linkedin](https://www.linkedin.com/in/vamsibellam/) or email me at vbellam@buffalo.edu**
+I am a computer science and engineering graduate student at the University at Buffalo. **I am actively looking for Full-time opportunities.
+If you are looking for someone, please reach out to me on [linkedin](https://www.linkedin.com/in/vamsibellam/) or email me at vbellam@buffalo.edu**

 Previously, I was a Software Engineer at [HBK](https://www.hbkworld.com/en) for 2 years crafting software for Internal Developer Platforms and Applications in the Test & Measurement domain.
 I have worked on many parts of the software from composable User Interfaces(React & TS), Microservices(Java, JS & Python), and Containerization(Docker, Kubernetes, Helm & Bash) to Cloud Infrastructure(Azure & GCP).
 Before joining HBK, I worked for 6 months at [VIMANA](https://govimana.com/) on an IOT Analytics Application with React, NodeJs, Kibana, and Grafana.